invertase/notifee/packages/documentation/docs/react-native/docs/events.md

 returns an implicit Promise once complete.
 If you are not using `async`, ensure your handler callback returns a promise once complete.

+> Please note, for iOS, the `DELIVERED` event is not fired for trigger notifications when the app is in the background.

 # App open events

 If user interaction on a notification has caused your application to open, you may want to obtain the notification which